-Ongoing optimization of production technologies and processes is made possible through close cooperation with excellent R&D institutions, universities, and leading material and equipment suppliers.
-The German national and regional ministries and the EU support R&D projects in several renewable energies sectors through a number of institutional funding programs.
+Continued optimization of production technologies and processes is made possible through close cooperation with excellent R&D institutions, universities, and leading material and equipment suppliers.
+Germany’s national and regional ministries and the EU support R&D projects in several renewable energies sectors through a number of institutional funding programs.

 Downstream companies and service providers - such as system integrators, project developers, plant management, and energy trading companies - can source know-how from a large pool of specialists.
 They also benefit from a unique PV infrastructure in terms of experienced installers, banks that offer attractive international financing models, and local authorities guaranteeing fast and easy access to the grid.

 State-of-the-art infrastructure - partly supplied by a well-developed chemicals industry - provides production sites that offer not only industry-specific utilities and services, but also a holistic, closed-loop “materials to recycling” approach - especially for innovative PV (e.g. OPV) and storage technologies (e.g. batteries and fuel cells).

 Considerable experience in PV manufacturing and close synergies between the PV, semiconductor, and microelectronics sectors create a readily available workforce - particularly in the energy, battery and plant-management-technology sectors.
 There are also more than 300 university degree courses with a strong PV and other renewable energies focus.